We use cookies

 Legitimate Interest Assessments: Where we rely on legitimate interest as a legal basis, we have conducted balancing assessments to ensure that our interests do not override your fundamental rights and freedoms.
 You may request information about these assessments by contacting us.

-4. Cookies and Tracking Technologies
+4. Cookies, Tracking Technologies and Analytics

 4.1 What We Use

 We use cookies and similar technologies on our website.
 Cookies are small text files stored on your device that help us provide and improve the Service.
+We group the cookies we use into four categories:

 4.2 Your Cookie Choices